qbrc-cnap/cnap/docs/workflows.md

 Given the proposed GUI design above, the developer would construct the `gui.json` file to include these input elements, optionally specifying custom behavior as needed.

 Below, we show a basic `gui.json` which demonstrates the core set of GUI elements, and will cover the majority of use-cases.
-We then discuss the GUI creation in more generality, including descriptions on how to write python-based scripts which customize data tranformations behind-the-scenes.
+We then discuss the GUI creation in more generality, including descriptions on how to write Python-based scripts which perform data tranformations behind-the-scenes.
 We aim to provide concrete examples which cover a broad range of applications.

 **Example walkthrough**